 Reputation and Ethical Issues

-Leaders Merchant Services Ranks among the poorest scoring credit card processors in the merchant account industry.
+Leaders Merchant Services ranks among the poorest-scoring credit card processors in the merchant account industry.
 Its acquisition by PaySafe group does not seem to have repaired many of the issues reported by current and former merchant services clients.
-We encourage readers to of this article to pay special attention to the “Reviews and Complaints” section below.
+We encourage readers of this article to pay special attention to the “Reviews and Complaints” section below.

 Questionable Marketing Tactics

-There are numerous “merchant account review” websites that list Leaders Merchant Services, and other Paysafe’s subsidiaries, as industry leading credit card processors and “best” picks.
-These review websites appear to be owned by, or heavily influenced by, Paysafe or possibly under the control of Paysafe’s Canadian subsidiary, IA Digital Marketing Inc. It appears that Paysafe may also be buying “top ratings” for Leaders Merchant Services on other “pay-to-play review” websites wherein top rankings are sold to the highest bidders, often without disclosure of such activities.
+There are numerous “merchant account review” websites that list Leaders Merchant Services and other Paysafe subsidiaries as industry-leading credit card processors and “best” picks.
+These review websites appear to be owned by, or heavily influenced by, Paysafe or possibly under the control of Paysafe’s Canadian subsidiary IA Digital Marketing Inc. It appears that Paysafe may also be buying “top ratings” for Leaders Merchant Services on other “pay-to-play review” websites wherein top rankings are sold to the highest bidders, often without disclosure of such activities.
 Most of these websites appear to saturate the “sponsored” results at the top and bottom of search results pages when researching Paysafe subsidiaries and competitors.
 The following websites appear to be owned or heavily influenced by Leaders Merchant Services or Paysafe, or offer pay-to-play rankings:

-Under the umbrella of Paysafe Group, Leaders Merchant Services is subsidiary along with the following U.S. merchant services brands, most of which have poor reviews:
+Leaders Merchant Services is a subsidiary under the umbrella of Paysafe Group along with the following U.S. merchant services brands, most of which have poor reviews: